Loading...

 Jason Blumenthal

 In April 1998, Blumenthal and his partner, Todd Black, formed Black & Blu Entertainment, entering into a first look production deal at Sony Pictures Entertainment.
-In 2001, Black & Blu merged with the Steve Tisch Company to become Escape Artists.
+In 2001, Black & Blu merged with the Steve Tisch Company to become Escape Artists while still maintaining their first look deal at Sony Pictures.